Updated: November 30th, 2020

 In a country like France, there are many incredible cities that will have a far more cultural feel than a massive city like Paris.
 Consider avoiding the busiest and most popular city and opt for a smaller city with fewer tourists.
 Big cities and tourist attractions are always more expensive and often lack the local vibe that makes travel such a wonderful experience.
 Research the country you’re aiming to visit and find out local cities that are often left off the common tourist itinerary.

 Simply Get Off The Common Trail

-Overall, the cheapest and most authentic form of traveling is taking time to get “off the beaten track”.
-For example, Paris is a very touristy city, but sometimes, all it takes is leaving the busy area and exploring some of the quiet backstreets.
+Overall, the cheapest and most authentic form of travelling is taking time to get “off the beaten track”.
+For example, Paris is a very touristy city, but sometimes, all it takes is to leave the busy area and exploring some of the quiet backstreets.
 Talk to locals and find out where they go for eating, shopping, and relaxing.
 This is often where the cheaper and better-tasting restaurants are as well as more authentic shopping opportunities.
 Drop the guidebook for a moment and embrace the wonders of childhood by exploring the unknown.

-There are so many ways to save money and live like a local when traveling around the world.
+There are so many ways to save money and live like a local when travelling around the world.
 Whether your goal is to save money or to get a sharper taste of the culture, utilize the power of the internet and open yourself up to locals.
 You’ll be surprised where it might take you.

-Traveling to Paris with kids?
+Travelling to Paris with kids?
 Here are some Disneyland Paris Tips to make it more enjoyable.